Plant a butterfly-hummingbird garden

 What’s a butterfly garden without . . . hummingbirds?
 Some of the plants favored by butterflies are also sought out by hummingbirds.
 So, go big and plant for butterflies AND hummingbirds.

-The following are native plants favored by both, and many have other varieties in their plant family to choose from, too, so check with your local garden center or online for those best suited to your area.
+The following are native plants favored by both, and many have other varieties in their plant family to choose from, too.
+So check with your local garden center or online for those best suited to your area.

 Native plants for butterflies and hummingbirds